zio/zio/docs/reference/state-management/fiberref.md

 When developing applications, there are several use cases for `FiberRef`.
 Let's take a look at some of them:

+1. **Resource management**: `FiberRef` can be utilized to manage resources that are specific to a particular fiber.
+For example, we can use it to store and access connections to a database or network resources.
+Each fiber can have its own dedicated resource, ensuring isolation and avoiding contention between different fibers.

+2. **Configuration Settings**: It can be used to store configuration settings that are specific to a fiber.
+This allows different fibers to have their own configuration values, enabling fine-grained control and customization.

+3. **Avoiding Synchronization**: By using `FiberRef`, we can eliminate the need for synchronization mechanisms, such as locks or atomic operations, when accessing fiber-specific data.
+Each fiber operates on its own private copy, avoiding contention with other fibers.

-1. **Distributed Tracing**— In an architecture, where we have highly concurrent workflows and distributed services, there is a need to trace requests as they propagate through the services.
+4. **Distributed Tracing**— In an architecture, where we have highly concurrent workflows and distributed services, there is a need to trace requests as they propagate through the services.
 To be able to trace requests, we can use `FiberRef` to design the system to automatically propagate request-scoped information.

-2. **Contextual Logging**— In lot of cases, logs are not independent piece of information, but they are part of a larger context.
+5. **Contextual Logging**— In lot of cases, logs are not independent piece of information, but they are part of a larger context.
 So other than just logging the message, we also need to log some additional information such as the request ID, the user ID, the session id, and so on.
 So whe we collect these logs, we can correlate them based on a common data point.
 Instead of explicitly passing these contextual information, we can use `FiberRef`.

-3. **Execution Scoped Configuration**— When we write applications, we would like to make them configurable.
+6. **Execution Scoped Configuration**— When we write applications, we would like to make them configurable.
 So we configure the application once and used it throughout the whole components.
 Not all configurations are global.
 There are certain kinds of configurations that are not global, or at least we have a default value for them globally, but we need to change them dynamically for certain regions. `FiberRef` is a nice tool to model these kind of configurations.

 In ZIO we have several use cases for `FiberRef`.
 Let's discuss some of them: